Nominations close Thursday, February 7, 2019 at 4 p.m.

 Candidates for MTA Annual Meeting

-- MCCC members in good standing on March 1, 2018, who pay their MTA dues through the MCCC may seek election as MCCC local delegate to the MTA-AM.
-Only members who pay their dues to MTA through the MCCC are entitled to vote in the election for MCCC delegates to the MTA-AM.
+- MCCC members in good standing on March 1, 2019, who pay their MTA dues through the MCCC may seek election as MCCC local delegate to the MTA-DA.
+Only members who pay their dues to MTA through the MCCC are entitled to vote in the election for MCCC delegates to the MTA-DA.

-Members teaching in DCE or part-time day who pay MTA dues through another MTA local (MSCA, a K-12 local, etc) may seek election and vote for MTA-AM delegates only through that local.
-Individuals who join MTA through MCCC or another local after March 1, 2018 are not eligible to seek election as a delegate to the 2018 MTA-AM.
+Members teaching in DCE or part-time day who pay MTA dues through another MTA local (MSCA, a K-12 local, etc) may seek election and vote for MTA-DA delegates only through that local.
+Individuals who join MTA through MCCC or another local after March 1, 2019 are not eligible to seek election as a delegate to the 2019 MTA-DA.

-- MCCC Members on the MTA Board are ex officio delegates to the MTA Annual Meeting.
+- MCCC Members on the MTA Board are ex officio MTA delegates to the MTA.

-- Delegates shall be registered at the Annual Meeting (AM) for a term of one year.
+- Delegates shall be registered at the Annual Meeting (DA) for a term of one year.

 - No dues money may be used to promote the candidacy of any individual for an MTA office.